-3.1 Role of IA in Threat Analysis
+3.1 Role of information agents in threat analysis

 Threat analysis is a function of information fusion.
 The purpose of this process is to estimate and predict the impact of observed objects or phenomena.
-Input to this process is supposed to be the aggregated situation picture (common understanding of situation) in military applications.
+Input to this process is supposed to be the aggregated situation picture (common understanding of situation).
 Before entering threat analysis the information about entities is processed.
 Such information is usually information about an entity's position and its identity.

 We use the concept of knowledge representation agents for threat analysis.
-Generally, an agent is everything that can act using its effectors and perceive using its preceptors (sensors).
+Generally, an agent [7] is anything that can act using its effectors and perceive using its perceptors (i.e. sensors).
 An agent-based software concept that is aimed to represent our knowledge or qualified guess/es about observed, existing object(s) we call information agent (IA).
 The entity or object that we observe we just call (real world) agent.

 If we observe an entity (real world agent) of a certain type we use a corresponding software model, IA, of that entity's type to represent it.
-In the next step, data received from sensors such as position and uncertainty about position is entered.
+In the next step, data received from sensors such as position and uncertainty about position are entered.
 Also more sophisticated data about the entity may be entered such as pattern data.
-Those data that enter the model are in the next step combined with a priori knowledge obtaining new information, our a posteriori knowledge.
+Data are also combined with a priori knowledge to obtain new, a posteriori, information.
 Such information may contain estimated intentions of the observed agent or its (predicted) impact.